Setting your savings goal

 You may want to think about making a diary to keep on top of what you are spending.
 This will help you to prioritise your spending to see what is essential and where you think you can cut back.
 From here you can then set yourself monthly goals to help get you started towards your savings target.

-It might seem convenient, but rather than getting your card out every time you shop, try using cash to buy non-essential items.
+It might seem convenient, but rather than using your card every time you shop, try using cash to buy non-essential items.
 This could help you to cut back on what you are spending as you can actually see the money going, it just might make you think twice.

 For more information on managing your money, visit the Government’s Money Advice Service website.